skilion/skilion.github.io/content/blog/designing-data-intensive-application-chapter-1.md

 date: 2021-12-22
 ---

-This post is a summary of chapter 1 from the book Designing Data Intensive Applications.
+This post is a summary of chapter 1 from the book "Designing Data Intensive Applications".
 Chapter 1 introduces the fundamental terminology and metrics to evaluate data-intensive applications.

 At the time of writing, "DDIA" is the number 1 best seller on Amazon in the category "Data Modeling & Design".
 In the book, the author, [Martin Kleppmann](https://martin.kleppmann.com/) covers the architecture of a broad range of databases and distributed data processing systems that are essential knowledge for engineers that want to to develop distributed, scalable modern applications that process huge amount of data.